 In a cruel twist of irony, our First Peoples’ names remain behind them, sprinkled across the landscape in maps and road signs, disembodied echoes of a not-so-distant, not-so-comfortable past.
 Upon realizing the derivation of those place names, it becomes apparent that, long before Europeans and others “settled” what is now called “Washington” (and much of the rest of North and South America), it was already fully populated — every river valley, every coastline, every swath of sageland.
 Far from living in scattered isolation amid a tractless, empty wild, Washington’s First Peoples formed a vibrant network of communities, alliances, and trade routes connected to others as far off as what are now known as Canada, California, and the Great Plains.
 Across a panoply of cultures and languages, our First Peoples lived, married, traded, celebrated, and sometimes warred.
 They were every bit as human as you and me, at home in the place we all now call “home.”

-First Peoples still cope with intergenerational consequences resulting from the divestment of their homelands, cultures, and social and family structures.
+First Peoples still cope with intergenerational consequences resulting from the divestment of their ancestral lands, cultures, and social and family structures.
 Many still struggle to attain the rights promised them by treaty.
 Although we can never fully undo the injustices of the past, respectful acknowledgement of our First Peoples’ historic presence and continued experience can speed rectification of ongoing inequities and reversal of their very “invisibilization” by fostering awareness and dialogue.
 A first step is land acknowledgement, also called “territory acknowledgement” and “acknowledgement of country.”
-Land acknowledgment is the simple act of recognizing that the lands on which we live today are the birthplaces, breadbaskets, hunting grounds, thoroughfares, and sacred spaces — homelands — of our First Peoples.
+Land acknowledgment is the simple act of recognizing that the places we live today are the ancestral lands — birthplaces, thoroughfares, hunting, fishing, and gathering grounds, cultural touchstones, and sacred spaces — of our First Peoples.
 Well established in some other nations also founded on colonialism and imperialism, such as Canada and New Zealand, the concept of land acknowledgement is still little known in the United States, despite its historic habitation by many indigenous peoples, including Native Americans, Native Alaskans, Native Hawai’ians, and others.
 More than a mere throwback to a simpler, often romanticized culture, land acknowledgement recognizes, even in just a few words, the hardships and injustice imposed upon our First Peoples and the benefit inured to all subsequent arrivals as a result.
 It’s a simple way of saying, “Your people were here.
 You were here.
 You are here.
 We acknowledge your experience and our place in it and we recognize your place in the world we all share today.”

 Land acknowledgements can take many forms.
-Governments, educational institutions, and businesses post acknowledgements of the First Peoples on whose homelands their campuses stand or on which they conduct their affairs.
+Governments, educational institutions, and businesses post acknowledgements of the First Peoples on whose ancestral lands their campuses stand or on which they conduct their affairs.
 Land acknowledgements are also recited before classes, sporting events, business meetings, weddings, and other gatherings.
 Those of us who enjoy hiking the Pacific Northwest also have an apt opportunity to recognize the relationship between ourselves, First Peoples, and the natural spaces we all treasure.
 And, the digital age facilitates acknowledgement of that combined experience.
 Not only are we able to share our wilderness experiences almost instantaneously in photos, blogs, and other posts across social media, but information about those magnificent places is readily available at our fingertips.
-Adding a land acknowledgement to our social media posts can be as simple and logical as noting that the trail we hiked lay on the historic homeland of the specific First Peoples of that area.
-You may have noticed that a few Instagramers in the hiking community have begun to include basic land acknowledgements along with the locations of the photos they post, for example, “Ancestral lands of the Quileute” or “Historic homeland of the Kittitas.”
+Adding a land acknowledgement to our social media posts can be as simple and logical as noting that the trail we hiked lay on ancestral lands of the specific First Peoples of that area.
+You may have noticed that a few Instagramers in the hiking community have begun to include basic land acknowledgements along with the locations of the photos they post, for example, “Ancestral lands of the Quileute.”
 This is why.

 Land acknowledgement is a first step toward greater inclusion of our First Peoples and their experience as Washingtonians and Americans.
 Use it to consider how you can learn from or even partner with First Peoples in your community.
 Our First Peoples still care for our land and many are at the forefront of efforts to protect and preserve it for all.
 Washington is truly fortunate to have so many of its First Peoples remaining as integral members of its communities, demonstrating stewardship of the land and leadership in social justice.